MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 - **RemediationNoisyHammerUserLoggedInAdmin**  TRUE if there is the user currently logged in is an Admin.
 - **RemediationShellDeviceManaged**  TRUE if the device is WSUS managed or Windows Updated disabled.
 - **RemediationShellDeviceNewOS**  TRUE if the device has a recently installed OS.
-- **RemediationShellDeviceSccm**  TRUE if the device is managed by Microsoft Endpoint Configuration Manager.
+- **RemediationShellDeviceSccm**  TRUE if the device is managed by SCCM (Microsoft System Center Configuration Manager).
 - **RemediationShellDeviceZeroExhaust**  TRUE if the device has opted out of Windows Updates completely.
 - **RemediationTargetMachine**  Indicates whether the device is a target of the specified fix.
 - **RemediationTaskHealthAutochkProxy**  True/False based on the health of the AutochkProxy task.